jernejjevsenak/dendroTools/README.md

 dendroTools
 ===========

 The core purpose of the dendroTools package is to introduce novel dendroclimatological methods to study linear and nonlinear relationship between daily climate data and tree-ring sequences.
 There are two core functions.
-The first core function is daily\_response(), which finds the optimal sequence of days that are linearly or nonlinearly related to a tree-ring proxy records.
+The first core function is daily\_response(), which finds the optimal sequence of days that are linearly related to a tree-ring proxy records.
 The second core function is compare\_methods() that calculates several performance measures for train and test data for different regression method.

 To use daily\_response(), two data frames are required, one with daily climate data, e.g. temperatures; and one with tree-ring proxy records.
 Example data is provided, so users can see, how data frames should be organized.
 The daily\_response() calculates all possible values of a selected statistical measure between response variables and daily environmental data.
 Calculations are based on a moving window, which runs through daily environmental data and calculates moving averages.